-The Council provides and commissions a range of services in line with its statutory obligations and stated objectives; supporting the vision of Our Manchester, the Manchester Strategy, and driving the ambitions of the Greater Manchester City Region.
+The Council provides and commissions a range of services in line with its statutory obligations and stated objectives; supporting the vision of Our Manchester and driving the ambitions of the Greater Manchester City Region.

-The Council's gross budget for 2017/18 is outlined in the reports considered by Executive on the 8th February 2017, and is comparable to many large public and private sector organisations.
-As of December 2016, approximately 6,005 full time equivalent employees (FTE) work for the Council.
+The Council's gross budget for 2018/20 is outlined in the reports considered by Executive on 7 February which details a continued commitment to the three-year budget strategy agreed last year.
+As of December 2017, approximately 6,051 full time equivalent employees (FTE) work for the Council.

 Since 2010/11 the organisation has undergone a period of unprecedented change.
-Between 2010/11 and 2016/17 there have been savings and budget reductions of £271m with over £100M in savings coming directly from the workforce and associated staffing reductions of around 40% (circa.
+Between 2010/11 and 2016/17 there have been savings and budget reductions of £271M with over £100M in savings coming directly from the workforce and associated staffing reductions of around 40% (circa.
 4,000 FTE).
-The Council is setting a three year budget and the volume of workforce reductions over this period are likely to be more manageable.
-However, the scale of change required will be even greater.
+The volume of workforce reductions over the current period are more manageable.
+However, the scale of organisational change required as we continue to closely collaborate with other public sector organisations and embed the Our Manchester way of working will be even greater over the coming years.